 The best way to practice delivering it fluidly is to present it in front of people.
 Ask family members or teammates to listen to you a couple of times.

 This way you’ll get practice, but you’ll also get feedback.
 Don’t underestimate the opinion of a layman.
 If your friends and family are confused at any point, it’s a good idea to make changes for the sake of clarity.
-Keep in mind that not all investors are domain experts.
+Keep in mind that not every investor has domain expertise.

 First, make sure that your technical setup is working as intended.
 Having the best pitch in the world doesn’t mean a lot if your microphone doesn’t work and the other people in the group call can’t hear you properly.
 Test your camera, microphone, internet connection, and your ability to share your screen and navigate your presentation while talking.